MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/bitlocker-on-csv-in-ws-2022.md

 BitLocker provides the most protection when used with a Trusted Platform Module (TPM) version 1.2 or later.
 The TPM is a hardware component installed in many newer computers by the computer manufacturers.
-It works with BitLocker to help protect user data and to ensure that a computer has not been tampered with while the system was offline.
+It works with BitLocker to help protect user data and to ensure that a computer hasn't been tampered with while the system was offline.

-On computers that do not have a TPM version 1.2 or later, you can still use BitLocker to encrypt the Windows operating system drive.
+On computers that don't have a TPM version 1.2 or later, you can still use BitLocker to encrypt the Windows operating system drive.
 However, this implementation will require the user to insert a USB startup key to start the computer or resume from hibernation.
 Starting with Windows 8, you can use an operating system volume password to protect the operating system volume on a computer without TPM.
-Both options do not provide the pre-startup system integrity verification offered by BitLocker with a TPM.
+Neither option provides the pre-startup system integrity verification offered by BitLocker with a TPM.

 In addition to the TPM, BitLocker offers the option to lock the normal startup process until the user supplies a personal identification number (PIN) or inserts a removable device, such as a USB flash drive, that contains a startup key.
-These additional security measures provide multifactor authentication and assurance that the computer will not start or resume from hibernation until the correct PIN or startup key is presented.
+These additional security measures provide multi-factor authentication and assurance that the computer won't start or resume from hibernation until the correct PIN or startup key is presented.

 ## Cluster Shared Volumes Overview